troop834/sanramonscouts.org/content/recruiting-events/index.md

 ## Parents

 A parent must stay with a potential scout when you come to check out one of our meetings or recruiting events.
 Once you are officially a member of the troop, your parents can drop you off and pick you up without staying for the whole event.
+Until then, they must attend all troop events with you.

 ## Location and Directions